openhp/ServiceDisplay/README.md

 RS485 connections wiring: <br>
 <img src="./m_tft_485_wiring.jpg" width="400"><br>

+For example of connection and usage at server sige [look here](https://github.com/openhp/HP-integration-example).<br>
-Of course you can ommit "to server" converter and connection if you'll use this device only as portable-only tool.<br>
+You can ommit "to server" converter and connection if you'll use this device only as portable-only tool.<br>
 Next: I prefer to use wago connectors to fast wiring on plase, so mine final result looks like this:<br>
 {-final result picture here-}<br><br>